Skip to main content

 That tracks.
 A shopping-alternatives extension is hard to maintain: the product database needs continuous updates, retailer page structures change, and building an audience for a niche tool without funding is slow work.
 No criticism.
 It’s a pattern that ends most passion projects.

-• The CWS listing (ID: kikcflkchkgbafmmilpcpeammlfjllbe) is live at v0.1.68 with 22 users
+• The CWS listing (ID: kikcflkchkgbafmmilpcpeammlfjllbe) is live at v0.1.68 with 18 users, last updated August 2025

-• Bugs and broken retailer integrations will not be patched
+• Bugs and broken retailer integrations on that build are unlikely to be patched quickly

 The extension did not get removed from CWS.
 Google’s Chrome Web Store does not automatically delist extensions when their GitHub repository goes dormant or when a developer stops activity.
 CWS removals happen when an extension violates policy, gets flagged for malware, or the developer explicitly removes it.
 Archived side projects can sit on CWS indefinitely.